ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 Configuration          | Example                                                                           | Description
 ---------------------- | ----------------------------------------------------------------------------------|---------------------------------------------------------------------
-IDM User Endpoint      | <<proto>>://<<host>>/openidm/managed/user?_action=patch&_queryFilter=userName+eq+ | field for the end point used to create a user in ForgeRock IDM
+IDM User Endpoint      | <<proto>>://<<host>>/openidm/managed/user?_action=patch&_queryFilter=userName+eq+ | The endpoint used to create a user in ForgeRock IDM
-IDM Admin User         | idmAdmin                                                                          | field for the IDM admin user used to query the IDM User Endpoint
+IDM Admin User         | idmAdmin                                                                          | The IDM admin user used to query the IDM user endpoint
-IDM Password Secret ID | openidmadminpass                                                                  | field for the IDM admin password secret id.
-The secret from the file system with this id. must contain the value of the password for the IDM administrator user
+IDM Password Secret ID | openidmadminpass                                                                  | The IDM admin password secret ID.
+The secret from the file system with this ID must contain the value of the password for the IDM administrator user.
 ```

 ## 4. Scenarios